TStalnaker44/prompting-survey-replication/README.md

 - `image_credits.csv`: A CSV file containing the attribution information for the icons/images used in our manuscript.
 - `survey_questions.pdf`: An anonymized PDF of the full survey text (including questions), as seen by participants, produced by Qualtrics.
 - `questions.json`: A JSON file of questions, their associated IDs, and other relevant information.
-- `Full GenAI Survey Results - Anonymized Results.csv`: A CSV spreadsheet containing the full survey results and open-ended response codings through July 8th (the cutoff date), with all personal identifiable information removed to preserve the anonymity of participants.
+- `anonymized_survey_responses.csv`: A CSV spreadsheet containing the full survey results and open-ended response codings through July 8th (the cutoff date), with all personal identifiable information removed to preserve the anonymity of participants.

 NOTE: Some scripts may not run out of the box.
 They require the original source data files (not anonymized) in order to function properly.